Cura annonae: Milling and baking

 In the later centuries of the Roman Republic, the majority of those receiving a grain dole had it ground and baked at one of Rome's many small flour mills-cum-bakeries or cookhouses.
-These were found in every district of the city, and some of them were funded by wealthy benefactors for the benefit of the public; most Romans lived in apartment blocks where the fire-risk was high, and cooking fires were forbidden by their landlords.
+These were found in every district of the city; most Romans lived in apartment blocks where the fire-risk was high, and cooking fires were forbidden by their landlords.
 Only the better off could grind their grain and bake their bread at home.
 Small hand-operated mills (querns) had been used to grind grain since Neolithic times.
 More efficient hand-driven rotary "hopper mills" were developed in 5th century BC Greece, and presumably spread to Rome shortly.
 Most had a small, usually domestic capacity.
 Much larger, more efficient rotary mills, powered by slaves, donkeys or horses, were funded and operated as business ventures.
+Those found at Ostia Antica and Rome are assumed to be typical of the Empire at large.

-By the 170's BC at the very latest, and probably for centuries before, professional bakeries were operating in the city of Rome.
+By the 170s BC at the very latest, and probably for centuries before, professional bakeries were operating in the city of Rome.
 By 150 BC, bakers were organising themselves into trading associations and guilds.
 Both slave and free labour was employed to knead dough, supervise animal-driven kneading machines, and fuel and fire the ovens; the cost of bread included the cost of harvesting, transporting and preparing the very large quantities of wood-fuel used to bring the oven to temperature and keep it there; huge "beehive" ovens of 3 to 5 meters diameter were used in commercial baking, baking the bread in just a few minutes.
 Bread production was increasingly mechanised.
 Water-driven mills were first utilized in the 1st century BC.
 Their development required a large investment in infrastructure, especially of aqueducts.